hdsteineke/astro-dice-oracle/README.md

 I think my goal today is to style my app a little bit to get it feeling closer to my vision.
 I want to:
 1) format the containers holding the horoscopes
 2) give the webpage a little color

+I didn't get to color yet; I think I'll wait until I have the structure I want before I start down that rabbit hole of styling

+9/4/24
+Today I would like to work on setting up another route where I can designate the saved horoscopes, so that they are not all on the landing page.
+Then we'll go from there.